Mexico City Trip

 • Additional meals and drinks outside of Culinary Backstreets offerings, including one lunch, one dinner, and some alcoholic beverages.

-• If applicable, applying for an Italian visa (not required for U.S. citizens).
+• If applicable, applying for an Mexican visa (not required for U.S. citizens).

 • Travel insurance (recommended).